ninohdasilva/fasthtml-tailwind-template/README.md

 You can start editing the page by modifying `main.py`.
 For now, you will need to refresh the page to see the results after saving.

 ## Note
-`main.py` contains a subprocess call that calls the Tailwinc CLI build process after each file modification.
+`main.py` contains a subprocess call that calls the Tailwind CLI build process after each file modification.
 This is a hacky method to make Tailwind CSS work with FastHTML without using the CDN.
 Feel free to suggest a better solution for this, or any improvement, via a PR.
 I also used fast_app instead of FastHTML to make it work, inspired by the [code](https://github.com/tinloof/fasthtml) for the [FastHTML landing page](https://fastht.ml) by [Tinloof](https://tinloof.com/)